Loznica: History

 In January 2008, according to the Serbian law, Loznica received the status of a city.

 Geography and climate

 The city is located in western Serbia, in the Mačva District, near the border with Bosnia and Herzegovina.
-It lies on the right bank of the Drina river.
+It lies on the river Štira, near its confluence into the Drina river.

 Climate

 Loznica has a humid subtropical climate with cold winters, often very cold due to the mountain winds of nearby mountains, and warm to hot summers.
 When hot air from Adriatic Sea starts going inland, to the north-east it rises over mountain barriers (Zlatar and Zlatibor), gaining jet effect and continuing fast to western parts of Serbia.

 Demographics

-According to the 2011 census, the ethnic groups in the city of Loznica include Serbs (79,327), and smaller numbers of Romani (761), ethnic Muslims (660), Yugoslavs (74), Montenegrins (58) and others.
+According to the 2011 census, the ethnic groups in the city of Loznica included majority Serbs (77,685), and smaller numbers of Romani (761), ethnic Muslims (660), Yugoslavs (74), Montenegrins (58) and others.

 Settlements

 Aside from Loznica, the city includes the following settlements: